chris-mcdo/certbot-cert-manager/README.md

 The `certbot renew` command is run via cron once per day (by default).

+## Post-deploy script

+You can specify a script to run after successful renewal of a certificate via the `CERTBOT_DEPLOY_SCRIPT` variable (e.g. `CERTBOT_DEPLOY_SCRIPT=/usr/local/bin/deploy-nginx.sh`).

+For example, `/usr/local/bin/deploy-nginx.sh` (included in the image) downloads / updates SSL settings for use in nginx, and writes to a "history" file.

 ## Notes

 Letsencrypt enforces rate limits on creation / renewal of real certificates.